rsalmei/refine/README.md

-# files
+# refine
-### Files deduplication in Rust!
+### Refine your drives deduplicating files with Rust!

 ## What it does

 This is a simple tool that will scan some given paths, and report the possibly duplicated files.

-It is blazingly fast, since it is in Rust, and tiny.
+It is blazingly fast and tiny.
+It does not try to change anything anywhere, it just reports what it does find.

-In the future, it could make more than just detecting duplicates, like for example renaming files, hence the name just `files`.
+In the future, this could make more than just detecting duplicates, like for instance moving those files, renaming them, it could have a GUI to enable easily acting upon them, etc., hence the name just `refine`.

 ## How it works